Aethar01/SafKaal/Arth'Galad/Akaron/Legendary Armaments/Sariq Almawt.md

 Sariq Almawt has the following properties:
 - +10 Keen Ghost touch Bane (outsiders) Bloodfeeding Ki Focus Vorpal Deep Crystal Falchion

-In addition it gains the following additional properties:
 - Immortal Severance (Su): Drawing the blade is a free action.
 After drawing the blade, your HP is set to your number of total HD multiplied by negative 10.
 - Hesitation is Defeat (Ex): While the blade is drawn you gain the effects of Improved Initiative, Quick Draw, Combat Expertise and the Whirlwind Attack feat.
 These feats do function as fullfilling prerequisites.
 In addition add your Intelligence bonus to your Dexterity bonus when determining your Armour Class and your Charisma modiffier to your initiative checks (retroactively applies if drawn within initiative).
 - Two Strikes, One Mind (Ex): While the blade is drawn you can make two attacks with the blade as a standard action.